SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 The project itself is open sourced.
 However the project is based on the Apparatus ECS framework on FAB, which is not free.

 This project also has dependency on the Flowfield Canvas plugin.
-The plugin itself is not free also.
-But this project has included a free lite version of Flowfield Canvas.
+The plugin is also a FAB plugin, but this project has included a free lite version of Flowfield Canvas.

 This project relies on Anim To Texture plugin, which is an official plugin included in the engine.